 Best Time for Bird Watching

-A birding visit to Marakele would be best scheduled during the migrant season, which occurs from November to April.
-There isn't ever a bad time to visit since bird watching is generally decent throughout the year.
-However, June to September are the best months for observing wildlife.
+A birding visit to Marakele is best scheduled during the season, which occurs from November to April.
+However, there’s no bad time to visit since bird watching is generally decent throughout the year.
+June to September are the best months for observing wildlife.